hackclub/camp/cohort_4/playbook/workshops/messenger/README.md

 There is a hint in the Instagram code for how you might do this that is linked below.
 You can also scroll up to the
-"Doing something when the button is clicked" section.

 |             uuuuuuuuuuuuuuuuuuuu             Pause here until you've attempted
 |           u" uuuuuuuuuuuuuuuuuu "u           the challenge above : )